AGENTS.md: The Configuration That Can Break Your Agent

 Don’t put everything in AGENTS.md.
 Create specific files in agent_docs/:

-# In AGENTS.md (references, not complete content)
+# In AGENTS.md (references, not full content)

 ## Documentation Structure